newrouge/newrouge.github.io/_posts/2024-11-11-CrimsonFoes.md

 She asked, anguishly.
 Visibly she was not used to have her questions addressed.

 > "A.: In due time, we will, my lady.
-But first, let me address another aspect of our little issue."
+But first, let me address another aspect of our little issue."<br>
-> "Lady: Please, proceed"
+> "Lady: Please, proceed"<br>
 > "A.: Now you are aware that this printer is accessible by commoners?
-Why print there?"
+Why print there?"<br>
-> "Lady: No choice was mine then sir, as the other printers were out of ink."
+> "Lady: No choice was mine then sir, as the other printers were out of ink."<br>

 It is what it is, what is done is done and now we deal with it.

 > "A.: What is your most precious ressource cannot be thrown to wolves.
-Shall it never happen again."
+Shall it never happen again."<br>

 The words were sharp, but respectful.
 Strong enough to teach, soft enough to show understanding.
 This is the way of the Crimson Foes.

 Stay classy netsecurios